ubernostrum/django-project-portfolio/README.rst

 Since it was pretty narrowly tailored to my use case and never really gained wider use, I no longer maintain this as a separate application;
-the latest code now lives directly in [the repository of my personal site](https://github.com/ubernostrum/b_list).
+the latest code now lives directly in `the repository of my personal site <https://github.com/ubernostrum/b_list>`_.
 The code in this repository is no longer maintained.